Autoregressive Direct Preference Optimization: Acknowledgements

 \section{Acknowledgements}

-This work was supported by JSPS KAKENHI Grant Number 25K03135.
-These research results were obtained from the commissioned research (No.22501) by National Institute of Information and Communications Technology (NICT) , Japan.
+This work was supported by JSPS KAKENHI Grant Numbers 25K03135 and 25H01137.
+These research results were obtained from the commissioned research (No.22501) by National Institute of Information and Communications Technology (NICT), Japan.
 This study was carried out using the TSUBAME4.0 supercomputer at Institute of Science Tokyo.